Practice by reading the dialogue with your tutor. After you are done, switch roles and do it again! 📘

 - K: Dorothy, are you sick?

 - D: No, do I look sick?
-That’s not good.
+If so, that’s not good.

 - K: I ask because your parents are ill.